bezark/FCLC-Video-Game-Design/README.md

 **Instructor:** John Bezark

 ## **Course Description:**
-An introductory course exploring the fundamentals of digital game design and decelopment.
-This course will use Godot 4 as the primary game creation tool.
-The course covers the basics of game development, coding fundamentals, and design principles.
+An introductory course exploring the fundamentals of digital game design and development.
+This course will use Godot 4 as the primary game creation tool, and it wil cover the basics of game development, coding fundamentals, and game design principles.
 Students will engage in hands-on projects to develop practical skills in both 2D and 3D game design.
 Students are not expected to have any prior programming or game design experience.

 ## **Course Objectives:**
 - Understand the principles of game design and development.
 - Gain proficiency in Godot 4.
 - Develop basic coding skills relevant to game design.
-- Complete three major projects: a tabletop game, a 2D game, and a 3D game.
+- Complete three major game design projects: a tabletop game, a 2D game, and a 3D game.
 - Enhance writing and oral presentation skills through game-related assignments.
 - Be able to better work in teams
 - Respond to critical feedback constructively